 Fail2ban defaults to iptables-multiport for ban actions.
 This works out of the box on most systems, but if you use a different firewall frontend, configure the banaction to match.
 On Arch Linux, common alternatives include UFW and Firewalld.

 Choose one firewall backend and configure it once.
-If your
+If you already manage shared defaults in

 Use nftables